Inferno (Marvel Comics): Plot

-However, while Illyana's actions banished all demons native to Limbo except for N'astirh, people and objects who had been demonically possessed remain uncured.
+While Magik's actions banished all demons native to Limbo except for N'astirh, people and objects who had been demonically possessed remain uncured.
 N'astirh is destroyed by the combined efforts of the X-Men and X-Factor, but Madelyne Pryor maintains the Inferno spell and threatens to kill her son Nathan as a demonic sacrifice to open the gate between Earth and Limbo.
 She forcibly links herself to Jean Grey's mind and shows her Madelyne's entire life, including what she learned in Mister Sinister's laboratory.
 Meanwhile, the X-Men and X-Factor break through her defenses and rescue Nathan.
 In a fatal bid for revenge, Madelyne wills herself to die, attempting to take Jean with her.
-However, as Madelyne dies, the fragment of the Phoenix Force that first gave her life emerges and bids Jean to use its power to save herself.
+As Madelyne dies, the fragment of the Phoenix Force that first gave her life emerges and bids Jean to use its power to save herself.
 Jean does so, thus breaking Madelyne's mental hold on her.
-New York returns to normal.
+New York City returns to normal.

-However, due to their mind link, part of Madelyne's personality was transferred to Jean, and she becomes determined to get revenge on Mister Sinister, now seeing him as responsible for all her sufferings.
-The X-Men and X-Factor learn that he took over Professor Xavier's School while its headmaster, Magneto, was occupied with the demonic invasion.
+Due to their mind link, part of Madelyne's personality was transferred to Jean, and she becomes determined to get revenge on Mister Sinister, now seeing him as responsible for all her sufferings.
+The X-Men and X-Factor learn that he took over Xavier's School for Gifted Youngsters while its headmaster, Magneto, was occupied with the demonic invasion.
 Aware of their coming, Mister Sinister waits until they are inside the school and then sets off explosives that demolish the building.
-However, none of the X-Men or X-Factors are killed or injured by the explosion, and some are not even rendered unconscious.
+None of the X-Men or members of X-Factor are killed or injured by the explosion, and some are not even rendered unconscious.
 Cyclops blasts Sinister to a smolder.
 Before his death, Sinister reveals to Cyclops that he is responsible for relocating his orphanage to separate his brother and arranging his marriage to Madelyne.

-Despite all of the destruction and death, many human Inferno survivors are convinced it was all a shared hallucination.
+Despite all of the destruction and death, many human survivors are convinced it was all a shared hallucination.